michaelkandziora/shell.envdiff/README.md

 New report files are private (mode 0600); ordinary rwx permissions of an existing regular file are retained.
 If FILE is a symlink, envdiff atomically replaces that link entry rather than writing through it.
+Output destinations are limited to a missing path, an existing regular file, or a symlink.
+A FIFO, socket, device, or directory is rejected with status 2 and left unchanged.
+On an existing regular file only ordinary rwx permission bits are preserved; setuid, setgid, and sticky bits are deliberately removed.
+Ownership and ACL preservation, and crash-durability guarantees, are outside this contract.
+Failures during fchmod, fdopen, write, flush, close, or replacement return status 2 and preserve the destination; normal failure handling attempts to remove temporary files and close descriptors, without a stronger guarantee if a cleanup operation itself fails.

 ## Development